 Lai and Waltman (2007) similarly surveyed a large sample of Iowa public school teachers to determine their perceptions of the ethicality of testing behaviors.
 Table 2.4 displays the percent of respondents who believed each testing activity was ethical.
 The researchers found "unexpectedly high percentages of teachers rated practicing with exactly the same test that will be administered this year as being 'very ethical'" (p.
 11) and only a median 80% of teachers within schools viewed this practice as being unethical.
 Another surprising result was that only 75% of teachers believed that "providing instruction without checking the content of the test" was an ethical practice.
-These results provide further evidence that educators are unaware of which testing behaviors are appropriate and which behaviors are manipulations.
+While some behaviors considered to be ethical may also be manipulations, these results provide further evidence that educators are unaware of which testing behaviors are manipulations.